roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 ## Timeouts

-This type of workflow template can be used to limit the timeout of a workflow.
-In such template, you can set the variable activeDeadlineSeconds to the required timeout value.
+This type of workflow template can be used to limit the timeout period of a workflow.
+In such a template, you can set the variable activeDeadlineSeconds to the required timeout value.

 ```
 # To enforce a timeout for a container template, specify a value for activeDeadlineSeconds.